 Entering Mexico with a DUI

 Can you go to Mexico with a DUI?
-Unfortunately, it is more difficult to enter Mexico with a DUI conviction than it is to enter the U.S. According to Mexico’s legal statues, you can be denied entry into the country if you violated a domestic law in your home country.
+Unfortunately, it is more difficult to enter Mexico with a DUI conviction than to enter the U.S. According to Mexico’s legal statutes, you can be denied entry into the country if you violate a domestic law in your home country.
 This includes laws on drunk driving.

-This means that you cannot legally cross the border into Mexico with a DUI conviction on your record.
-Border agents will look 10 years into your record if you try to cross the border.
+You cannot legally travel to Mexico with DUI convictions on your record.
+Border agents will look ten years into your record if you try to cross the border.
 Any DUIs within this time period will count against you.

 Traveling with DUI Convictions

-As you can see, a DUI conviction can increase the difficulty of traveling to new locations.
-This can be a major challenge if you need to travel for work, to a friend’s wedding, or just to enjoy a vacation in a scenic locale.
+As you can see, a conviction for DUI can increase the difficulty of traveling to new locations.
+This can be a significant challenge if you need to travel for work, to a friend’s wedding, or just to enjoy a vacation in a scenic locale.

-Fortunately, you may be able to handle this situation by getting help with DUI charges as soon as you are arrested.
+Fortunately, you may be able to handle future travel difficulties by getting help with DUI charges as soon as you are arrested.
 You can work with a criminal defense lawyer in Los Angeles if you are accused of a DUI in California.
 A DUI defense attorney will understand the specific laws and regulations that apply to your case and walk you through each part of your case.

 A professional DUI lawyer can investigate your case and work to build a strong defense for you quickly after an arrest.
 Your lawyer could be able to: